-- 1. The construction of a dwelling unit to replace a previously existing dwelling unit situated on the same lot if the previous dwelling was demolished or destroyed within five years of the date the building permit application for the replacement unit is submitted to the Department of Planning and Economic Development. - 2.
-The construction of homeless shelters, community care and health care facilities, single room occupancy units and units which, under agreement with the City or a City agency, are only available for occupancy by lower or moderate income households at affordable rents or affordable sales prices for a period of not less than 55 years. - 3.
-The construction of accessory dwelling units. - 4.
-A unit constructed under a building permit issued to an owner/builder. - B. The following commercial developments are exempt from the Commercial Linkage fee requirements (Sections 21-02.090.B) of this chapter: - 1.
+- A. The following residential developments are exempt from the provisions of this chapter: - 1.
+The construction of a dwelling unit to replace a previously existing dwelling unit situated on the same lot if the previous dwelling was demolished or destroyed within five years of the date the building permit application for the replacement unit is submitted to the Department of Community-Planning and Economic Development. - E.2.
+The construction of homeless shelters, community care/health care facilities, single room occupancy units and units which, under agreement with the City or a City agency, are only available for occupancy by lower or moderate income households at affordable rents or affordable sales prices for a period of not less than 5530 years. - F.3.
+The construction of accessory dwellingsecond units. - 4.
+A unit constructed under a building permit issued to an owner/builder. - G.B.
+The following commercial developments are exempt from the Commercial Linkage fee requirements (Sections 21-02.100.B) of this chapter: - 1.
 Mixed-use projects consisting of two stories or more of residential over commercial space. - 2.
-Any commercial development project being constructed by or on behalf of a government or public institution such as a school, museum or other such community use projects. - 3.
-The construction of homeless shelters, community care and health care facilities, single room occupancy units and units which, under agreement with the City or a City agency, are only available for occupancy by lower or moderate income households at affordable rents or affordable sales prices for a period of not less than 55 years. - 4.
-Public and private childcare facilities. - 5.
+Any commercial development project being constructed by or on behalf of a government or public institution such as a school, museum or other such community use projects.

+- 3. Public and private childcare facilities. - 4.
+The construction of homeless shelters, community care/health care facilities, single room occupancy units and units which, under agreement with the City or a City agency, are only available for occupancy by lower or moderate income households at affordable rents or affordable sales prices for a period of not less than 55 years. - 5.
 Churches. - 6.
 Reconstruction of any building that was destroyed by fire, flood, earthquake or other act of nature, so long as the square footage does not exceed the square footage before the loss. - 7.
 Replacement for commercial use gross floor area previously on the site but demolished within one year prior to the filing of a complete application for the new construction.

-21-02.090 Establishment, Payment, and Use of the Housing Impact and Commercial Linkage Fees.
+21-02.90 Establishment, Payment, and Use of the Housing Impact Feeand Commercial Linkage Fee.